Cheapest Places in Cambridgeshire to Buy a 3 Bedroom House in 2019

 Huntingdon has a range of educational facilities through to degree level.
 The historic town centre boasts a good mix of chain stores alongside independant traders.
 The town is attractively located alongside the river Great Ouse, and enjoys many waterside establishments.
 Huntingdon is on a direct train route into London King's Cross, and a commute into the capital takes just over an hour.
 Three bedroom houses in this interesting and attractive location begin at around £170,000, which for a town on the edge of the London commuter belt, is very reasonable indeed.

 Kimbolton has a quaint and interesting High Street with a limited range of everyday shops including a supermarket.
 There is no railway station.
-Three bedroom properties rarely come onto the market in this popular location, and those that do are generally at least £340,000.
+Lower priced three bedroom properties rarely come onto the market in this popular location, and those that do are generally at least £330,000.

 Like many Fenland towns, March was once on an island surrounded by marshes.
 As the people of the fens began to understand how to drain and manage their boggy landscape, so the Fenland towns and villages found room to grow and expand.
 March is today a well-established town situated on the banks of the River Nene.
 Many small boats can be seen plying up and down the river here, and water-bourne activities are very popular locally.

 The 1850 opening of the Great Northern Railway's main line from London to York helped transform Peterborough from a rural market town into an important centre for industry.
-Peterborough is built in an area with massive deposits of clay in the ground, and this was to provide a change in the town's fortunes.
-Brick-making had been a commonplace activity in the area, but now, with the railway available to transport products in bulk, the brick-makers were able to find new markets, and invest in developing their products to the highest standard.
-Another major employer in the town was to be Perkins Engines.
+Peterborough is built in an area rich in clay.
+Brick-making has historically been a commonplace activity in the area as a result, and now, with the railway available to transport products in bulk, the brick-makers were able to find new markets, and invest in developing their products to the highest standard.
+Perkins Engines soon became another major employer in the town.
 Established in 1932 by Frank Perkins, creator of the Perkins diesel engine, it employed more than a tenth of Peterborough's population during the 1960s.

 Ramsey has a good selection of basic shops including a Co-operative supermarket.
 There are regular buses connecting the town with other Fenland locations, but there is no railway station.
-Budget a minimum of £150,000 when choosing a three bedroom house in Ramsey.
+Budget a minimum of £160,000 when shopping for a three bedroom house in Ramsey.

 For hundreds of years Market Hill in St Ives has played host to one of the largest public markets in England.
 Every Monday and Friday the market place is thronged with traders coming to sell their wares around a statue of Oliver Cromwell, who was once a resident of the town.
 Bank Holiday Mondays draw a particularly large crowd with traders and shoppers travelling many miles to join in the fun.